 The following is a general introduction and description of our surgical procedures.
 These procedures are applied to almost every major surgery we perform.

-IV CATHETER PLACEMENT: An area is shaved on your pet’s leg is shaved and cleaned with antiseptic scrub, and an intravenous catheter is placed.
+IV CATHETER PLACEMENT: An area on your pet’s leg is shaved and cleaned with antiseptic scrub, and an intravenous catheter is placed.
 This allows for administration of supportive IV fluids, as well as any medications that may be indicated during the procedure.
 Having direct vascular access allows prompt response should any unforeseen complications occur.

-INTUBATION: Intubation involves placing an endotracheal tube in your pet to provide an open airway in which to administer oxygen and/or anesthetic gases while under anesthesia.
+INTUBATION: Intubation involves placing an endotracheal tube in your pet, to provide an open airway in which to administer oxygen and/or anesthetic gases while under anesthesia.
 This allows controlled respirations if the patient is not breathing well on his or her own, and prevents accidental inhalation of stomach contents if the pet vomits while under anesthesia.
 In addition, intubation during dental procedures prevents water and debris from entering the airway.

 EYE LUBRICATION: When an animal is under anesthesia, the blink reflex is not present, and the eyes often remain partially open.
 An eye lubricant gel is used to prevent damage to the cornea.

 Maintenance of Anesthesia